 When Mark took the helm of the business, he followed his family’s tradition of the next generation working to enhance what had gone before, while moving in an exciting new direction.
 In 1983, he gained approval for installation of the first crematory in McHenry County, which remains under his operation.
 In January, 1985, he purchased the Wonder Lake Funeral Home which had been established by John Freund in 1972.
 Justen’s Wonder Lake Funeral Home is on Hancock Drive on the east side of Wonder Lake.

 Married to Nancy since 1986, they have two sons.
-The fifth generation is made up of Rob, a graduate of the University of Arkansas at Fayetteville and employed in the computer field in Dallas, TX, and Alex, a senior student majoring in biological chemistry at Tulane University in New Orleans, LA.
+The fifth generation is made up of Rob, a graduate of the University of Arkansas at Fayetteville and employed in the computer field in Dallas, TX, and Alex, a biological chemistry graduate of Tulane University in New Orleans, LA, currently pursuing a PhD at the University of Wisconsin in Madison.
 Nancy is a licensed funeral director in the State of Illinois and the State of Wisconsin, a Certified Pre-Planning Consultant, and a Certified Crematory Operator.

 In 1989, Mark and Nancy purchased the Round Lake Funeral Home from the MacGillis family.
 Located on Cedar Lake Road and North Rosedale Court in Round Lake, Justen’s Round Lake Funeral Home has been extensively remodeled to provide a comfortable, soothing environment for families and visitors.

 June of 2008 marked the opening of the newly constructed facility on Charles J. Miller Road.
 The George R. Justen & Son Funeral Home and Omega, Ltd. Crematory were relocated to the new facility on Charles J. Miller Road, and became known as Justen Funeral Home & Crematory.